QuantumPhysique/trale/.serena/memories/project_overview.md

 - No permissions required
 - No advertising or trackers

-Tech stack: Flutter/Dart, with local storage using Hive, charts with FlChart, and other Flutter packages.
+Tech stack: Flutter/Dart, with local storage using Drift(SQLite), charts with FlChart, and other Flutter packages.

 The project is structured as a standard Flutter app in the `app/` directory, with Android and iOS platform code.